SDU-eScience/UCloud/provider-integration/README.md

 ![](./wiki/ticket-based-connections.svg)

-## Independant verification of user requests
+## Independent verification of user requests

 Pending issue #3273, the integration module will be able to verify independently that the request was made by the real user.
 This protects against the case of a malicious takeover of the UCloud service affecting other providers of the